Family Missions Committee’s

 Safe Sanctuary Training is required to attend the gatherings when the children are present.

-MOPS is a group of women, with children 5 years old and younger, who share a love for their families and enjoy fellowship with other moms going through the same (although very brief) journey in life.
+BC Moms is a group of women, with at least one child kinder and younger, who share a love for their families and enjoy fellowship with other moms going through the same (although very brief) stage in life.

-MOPS meets the second and fourth Mondays of every month (during the school year), 9:30-11:30am in the Fellowship Hall, with a great MOPPETS program in the Family Life Center KidZone Nursery.
+BC Moms meets the second and fourth Mondays of every month (during the school year) from 9:30 am – 12:00 pm in the Worship Center, with a great kids program in the Family Life Center Nursery.

-Will you consider helping in the toddler room by playing with children 1 to 3 years old, or serving in the newborn to 12-month-old area by rocking and soothing the babies?
-Contact Sabrina Jones for more information or to volunteer.
+Will you consider helping in the toddler room by playing with children 1 to 4 years old, or serving in the newborn to 12-month-old area by rocking and soothing the babies?
+Please contact Clansy Ramos for more information or to volunteer.

 Piece Makers Quilting